 Social media rocks from a business perspective too.
 With 4.2 billion active social media users, the right campaign can boost brand awareness.
 And with 27.5% of people using social channels to ‘research products to buy’ , having a presence on one or more social platforms is a must.
 The average user spends 2 hours 25 minutes on social channels every single day, providing brands with the ideal advertising opportunity.

 But there’s a downside.
 Excessive screen time has been linked to poor mental health such as anxiety and depression, with detrimental impacts starting after just two hours.
-Spending three or more hours a day on social media has also been associated with poor sleep patterns, with heavy social media users often waking up in the night and feeling tired the next day.
+Spending three or more hours a day on social media has also been associated with poor sleep patterns.
+Heavy social media users often wake up at night and feel tired the next day.
+These users, at times, appear to be in need of medical assistance, or they tend to take alternatives like CBD oil supplements, which can be helpful – to get a good night’s sleep.
 ‘Doomscrolling’ – or repetitively and habitually accessing bad news, has also become a common practice for social media users.
-And this isn’t great for anyone’s health.
+And this isn’t conducive to anyone’s health.
+At the least, these heavy social media users might want to take measures, that can help them relax.

 According to psychiatrist Dr. Leela R. Magavi,